5c4lar/tady/README.md

 # Train the TadyA Model the same architecture with Tady but on a mixure of the dataset setting scripts/experiments/conf/dataset/mix_all.yaml
 uv run scripts/experiments/train.py -m dataset=mix_all epoch=1 process=16
 ```
-## Eval
-The data for the tables are provided in `artifacts.tar.gz`, which can be reproduced with the commands listed below.

-### Tady
-Export the model
+Export the models to TF SavedModel format for serving
 ```bash
 # Export model for Tady and ablations
 uv run scripts/experiments/export.py -m dataset=pangine  model.attention=lite,sliding connections=all,none
 # Export model for TadyA
 uv run scripts/experiments/export.py dataset=mix_all
 ```

+## Eval
+The data for the tables are provided in `artifacts.tar.gz`, which can be reproduced with the commands listed below.

+### Tady

 Serve the models
 ```bash